-Renters policy, purchased from an insurance agent.
+Renters policy, purchased from an insurance agent or online.
 Under this policy, you can submit the appraisal or certificate of value to obtain a separate rider / floater jewelry policy for your jewelry purchase.

 Total value of all insured jewelry has an upper limit, usually $3000 and with a high deductible.
 If your deductible on your homeowner's policy is $1000, then your jewelry is fully insured.
 You must check your homeowner's policy for what is called the limit of unscheduled jewelry coverage for detais.

-Purchase of floater / rider / personal articles jewelry policy, purchased from your insurance agent separately from the homeowner's policy but associated with your HO policy.
+Purchase of floater / rider / personal articles jewelry policy, purchased from your insurance agent as an addition to the condo or homeowner's policy, separate but linked to your policy.
 This fully protects your jewelry purchase, usually with no deductible, with most ijewelry policies replacing the exact jewelry item with a like kind and quality replacement.

 Insurance is a necessary protection for your assets.
 Most people insure their houses, apartments and condos, and their cars.
 Most people neglect to insure their jewelry, thinking that it is covered under their homeowner's policy.
 While a homeowner's policy does give you some limited insurance, the limits may not be enough to cover all your jewelry.
 An expensive diamond may not be adequately covered under your homeowner's policy.
 Most people do not read or understand the limits of coverage of their homeowner's policies, and therefore are under insured in the event of the theft or loss of a diamond.
 As an example, your homeowner's policy may have a limit of $2000 for jewelry theft (which may not cover accidental loss), with a $500 deductible.
 That means the insurance company's limit of liability is $1500.
 If your diamond ring costs $5000, the insurance company will only pay you $1500.